renpy/renpy/sphinx/source/cds.rst

     .. method:: delimited_python(delim)

-        Matches a pythio expression that ends in a delimiter, often ':' or '='.
+        Matches a Python expression that ends in a delimiter, often ':' or '='.

     .. method:: arguments()